Belgrave and Birstall railway station: After closure

 Restoration work at the station began in June 1972, and considerable efforts were made in making some of the buildings safe.
 Other buildings required more substantive work.

 Due to increasing financial pressures placed upon the Main Line Steam Trust (as the MLPG had become) by British Rail, in 1973, one of the two tracks between Belgrave and Birstall and was lifted, leaving only a single track in place.
 In 1976 the remaining track was lifted, leaving no rail access to Belgrave and Birstall station.

 Ever present vandalism continued to leave the station buildings in a dangerous state, and the B-BAG reluctantly decided to demolish three of the station buildings – the Gentleman's toilets; Station Master's Office; and Ladies' Room and General Waiting Room buildings were removed on 18 and 19 June 1977.
 The Booking Office; Stairs; and "tunnel rooms" were bricked up for later use.
 The remaining structures were removed in 1985, leaving only the platform and bricked up road-level entrance.
 The entrance archway remains to this day, though bricked up, as can be seen on recent photographs.

-A full and detailed history of Belgrave and Birstall station including an account of how it came to be built; highlights from its operational years and an examination of the failed attempt to save it (with a description of some of the internal political and financial issues faced by the would-be preservationsists) leading to its eventual reinstatement as Leicester North (for Belgrave and Birstall - since 2021), are given in the book: "Belgrave and Birstall Remembered" by John Powdrill (2020), published by The 4 Buffers ISBN 978-1-5272-6760-2.